charlotteprevost/project-1/README.md

 	• makeSquare(){}
 	• makeCar(){squares with same value will be objects pushed into an array, into an array of cars}

-3. One car
+3. One car:
-	• One car = one array of squares, one square = one object
+	• One car = one array of squares, one square = one object with coordinates

-4. Move car
+4. Move car:
 	• To move a car, click on the car to select it (if change of mind, click on car again to deselect it)
 	• Check direction (are cars' squares x equal or y equal?)
 	• Check occupied (is there a car that has a square that is on that position?)